 According to a Rolling Stone review of one of the preview shows from this run, Springsteen ended his opening song, “Growing Up” from 1973’s “Greetings from Asbury Park, N.J.,” to give some enlightening, honest insight into his life.
 “I have never held an honest job in my entire life.”
 He continues, “I’ve never worked nine to five.
 I’ve never done hard labor, yet is all that I’ve written about.”
 An eye-opening kick-off indeed, as Springsteen dissects his own work before the audience’s eyes.
 The set list during the preview included tunes like “Thunder Road,” Born in the U.S.A.,” “The Rising” and of course closed with the fan favorite “Born to Run.”

 Due to the immense demand for tickets, Springsteen’s team are selling tickets through Ticketmaster’s Fan Verified service which helps to eliminate bots and scalpers from reselling tickets at a substantially higher price.
 Once the tickets sell out, all others will be sold through a lottery system for a mere $75 each, allotting two tickets for each chosen individual.

-“Springsteen on Broadway” will run from Oct.
-12, 2017 to Feb.3, 2018 at the Walter Kerr Theatre in New York.
-Update: “Springsteen on Broadway” is now extended through June 2018.
+“Springsteen on Broadway” begins Oct.
+12, 2017 at the Walter Kerr Theatre in New York.
+Update: “Springsteen on Broadway” is now extended through Dec.
+2018.